dftbplus/recipes/docs/defect/carbon2d-elec.rst

     }

-* In order to analyze, which atoms contribute to the states around the Fermi-level, we create four projection regions containing the saturating H-atoms, the C atoms in the outermost layer of the ribbon, the C atoms in the second outermost layer and finally the C atoms in the thirds outermost layer, respectively.
+* In order to analyze, which atoms contribute to the states around the Fermi level, we create four projection regions containing the saturating H atoms, the C atoms in the outermost layer of the ribbon, the C atoms in the second outermost layer and finally the C atoms in the third outermost layer, respectively.
 Since the ribbon is mirror symmetric, we include the corresponding atoms on both sides in each projection region::